sauros/sauros/bench/marks.md

 primality.sau >> averaged an execution time of  0.8979s ( 897.8553ms )  after  50  executions
 mandelbrot.sau >> averaged an execution time of  0.2604s ( 260.4496ms )  after  50  executions
 4_nsieve.sau >> averaged an execution time of  0.7299s ( 729.903ms )  after  50  executions

+### 10-January-2022

+Created cell type for boxed variable to ensure that we don't have to scan every single symbol for a `.` at run time.

+primality.sau >> averaged an execution time of  0.8108s ( 810.7506ms )  after  50  executions
+mandelbrot.sau >> averaged an execution time of  0.244s ( 244.0041ms )  after  50  executions
+4sieve.sau >> averaged an execution time of  0.6784s ( 678.36ms )  after  50  executions